irjeyaraj/rtop/README.md

 Press F1 at any time to bring up in-app help.

 ### Controls (summary)
-- Switch top tabs: Left/Right, h/l, Tab/BackTab, or 1/2/3
+- Switch top tabs: Left/Right, h/l, Tab/BackTab, or 1/2/3/4/5
 - Quick navigation: Home (Dashboard), End (last tab), PgDn (previous tab), PgUp (next tab)
-- Direct tab shortcuts: F2 (Dashboard), F3 (top/htop), F12 (Shell)
+- Direct tab shortcuts: F2 (Dashboard), F3 (top/htop), F4 (Services), F5 (Logs), F12 (Shell)
+- Context actions: Enter on Services/Processes/Logs tables opens a details/content popup; Esc or Enter closes popups
 - Exit: F10, or press `q`

 Note: F12 opens an embedded shell (PTY) inside the Shell tab.
 While on the Shell tab, most keys are forwarded to your shell.
 Ctrl-C is sent to the shell (it will not quit rtop).
 Use F10 to exit the app.
 Vim-style `h`/`l` navigation is disabled while in shell so you can type normally.